 AIES provides educational scholarships on a competitive basis to outstanding students with close social and cultural ties to an American Indian tribe or community in Washington State.
-Recipients are selected using criteria based on academic merit and a commitment to serve the American Indian community in Washington.
-Scholarship awards come from the interest earnings of an endowment established from funds appropriated by the Washington State Legislature, with matching contributions from private individuals, organizations, and tribes.
+Recipients are selected using criteria based on academic merit and a commitment to benefit the American Indian community in Washington.
+Scholarships are awarded from the interest earnings of a permanent endowment established from funds appropriated by the Washington State Legislature in 1990, with matching contributions from tribes, private individuals, and organizations.